International Convention Centre Sydney: History and structure

 ICC Sydney was designed by two architectural firms, Hassell and Populous.
 It replaces the former Sydney Convention & Exhibition Centre that was demolished in December 2013.
 Construction began in early 2014; an estimated 32000 m3 of concrete was used to construct the building.

-ICC Sydney is an AUD1.5 billion development being delivered through a Public Private Partnership (PPP) with the Government of New South Wales and Darling Harbour Live (comprising LendLease, Hostplus, Capella Capital, AEG Ogden and Spotless).
+ICC Sydney is a AUD1.5 billion development being delivered through a Public Private Partnership (PPP) with the Government of New South Wales and Darling Harbour Live (comprising LendLease, Hostplus, Capella Capital, AEG Ogden and Spotless).
 The development of ICC Sydney is part of a broader AUD3.4 billion works program at Darling Harbour that includes a new 590 room hotel tower (under the Sofitel brand), a residential and commercial development (Darling Square), pedestrian boulevard and improved public domain upgrade.
 The works also include a reconfiguration of Tumbalong Park to provide an additional 3000 sqm of green space acting as a new adaptable event space.

-In accordance with the contractual agreement with Darling Harbour Live and the NSW Government, secured First State Super, an equity partner in the PPP's consortium, as the naming rights sponsor for the venue's 9,000 seat entertainment theatre, which was called "First State Super Theatre".
+In accordance with the contractual agreement with Darling Harbour Live and the NSW Government, secured First State Super, an equity partner in the PPP's consortium, as the naming rights sponsor for the venue's 9,000-seat entertainment theatre, which was called "First State Super Theatre".
 In 2020, following First State's rebrand to Aware Super, the theatre was named Aware Super Theatre.
-Since December 2023, this theatre has had no naming rights sponsor and has returned to its original name, ICC Sydney Theatre.
+These naming rights ended in December 2023 and the theatre reverted to its original name of ICC Sydney Theatre.
+In November 2025, TikTok acquired the naming rights to the theatre and renamed it the "TikTok Entertainment Centre".
+The new name pays homage to the former Sydney Entertainment Centre, which the theatre replaced as Darling Harbour's main concert venue.